jquirossoto/node-typescript-express-ecs/README.md

 DockerHubUsername=dockerhub-username
 DockerHubPassword=dockerhub-password
 ```
 :warning: By setting the AutoScalingMinCapacity and AutoScalingMaxCapacity to 0 the stack will create the ECS Service without a running task.
-This will allow the CodePipeline to execute, build the docker image and push it to the ECR repository.
-If you set those parameters with values other than 0, the ECS Service will atempt to run a task and because there is no image in the ECR repository the deployment will fail.
+This will allow the CodePipeline to execute, build the Docker image and push it to the ECR repository.
+If you set those parameters with values other than 0, the ECS Service will atempt to run a task and because the CodePipeline hasn't executed there is no image in the ECR repository and the deployment will fail.

 4. Verify that the VPC CIDR configuration defined in the CloudFormation template does not conflict with any other VPC in your AWS account.
 5. Make sure the credentials that you will use to deploy the CloudFormation stack have enough permissions to create all of the resources.